rohitarorayyc/SpatialTranscriptomics/README.md

 # OSCC Spatial Transcriptomics
-Code from Arora and Cao et al, 2023. for the analysis of spatial transcriptomics data.
+Code from Arora and Cao et al, 2023. for the analysis of oral cancer spatial transcriptomics data.

-*** Code is currently being added/updated ***